fenilgmehta/Face-Recognition-and-Security-System/README.md

 -----------------------
 ## Steps for execution

+On one device:
 1.  "main.py" is the starter module for project (alternatives: "main_door.py" and "main_add_new_face.py")
-2.  "cam.py" is used for capturing images for face training and face recognition.
+2.  "cam_laptop.py" and "cam_pi.py" are used for capturing images for face training and face recognition.
 3.  "face_recognition_module.py" is used for final face recognition.

+Using client server model:
+1. run the "server.py" file on your server device.
+Note down the IP address of the server on the LAN
+2. "client_RPi_face_trainning.py" should be used on the client to add know/authorized people to the dataset
+2. "client_RPi_face_detection.py" to be used for face detection on the client

 -----------------------